 - This is a critical and valuable time to let your federal legislators know about the work you are doing in the community and the ways you can be a resource to them.
 Start with our template and personalize to share additional information about your work or your museum.
 It takes just a few clicks to make that first important contact.

-- Museums Advocacy Day, Feb.
-25-26 in Washington, D.C., is a unique opportunity to join with other museum professionals and supporters to make the case for museums.
+- Museums Advocacy Day, in Washington, D.C., is a unique opportunity to join with other museum professionals and supporters to make the case for museums.
 A new Congress has convened, facing an enormous list of timely policy debates, including support for museums.
 Together as a field we’ve defeated several threats to eliminate or de-fund federal agencies supporting museums, but we must keep making our case.
 Register today for Museums Advocacy Day 2020!

 - The Alliance offers a wide variety of resources for building your own advocacy skills, learning about Congress, making your case effectively, and getting involved advocacy for museums.